xenione/swipe-maker/README.md

 ![drag_swipe](https://cloud.githubusercontent.com/assets/4138527/14615553/8429c044-05a6-11e6-8d80-3d19d29e1a31.gif)

-## Example of **Right Two Steps Swipe** with amazing color change
+## Example of a **Two-steps Right Swipe** with amazing color change

 ![two_step_swipe](https://cloud.githubusercontent.com/assets/4138527/14615554/842ed408-05a6-11e6-8111-f11d91844031.gif)

 ### Are you ready?
-I show you how:
+I'll show you how:

-Let's do it that one (Right Side Swipe):
+Let's do this one (Right Side Swipe):

 ![screenshoot](https://cloud.githubusercontent.com/assets/4138527/14615699/3c94e41a-05a7-11e6-8cca-4e97219d63b9.png)

-1.Extend AbsCoordinatorLayout and create your own Coordianator, in this case I called it HalfRightCoordinatorLayout
+1.Extend AbsCoordinatorLayout and create your own Coordinator, in this case I called it HalfRightCoordinatorLayout

 ```java
     public class HalfRightCoordinatorLayout extends AbsCoordinatorLayout {
 ```

-Override method doInitialViewsLocation().
-This hook arise when views are place on the screen.
+Override the doInitialViewsLocation() method.
+This hook arises when views are placed on the screen.
 Set anchors for the swipe widget.
-Anchors are the boundaries between swipe slides (look at layout next point).
-We want that swipe slide within button "mBackgroundView" boundaries.
+Anchors are the boundaries between swipe slides (look at the layout at the next point).
+We want that swipe slides within the button "mBackgroundView" boundaries.

 ```java
     @Override